strawberry-graphql/strawberry-django/docs/references/fields.md

 ```

-In this example, each of the fields of the `UserType` will be automatically crated with the `CustomStrawberryDjangoField` which may implement anything from custom pagination of relationships to altering the field permissions.
+In this example, each of the fields of the `UserType` will be automatically created by `CustomStrawberryDjangoField`,
+which may implement anything from custom pagination of relationships to altering the field permissions.